danabauer/overture-latest/README.md

 Displays the latest Overture Maps data release version with quick-copy paths to S3 and Azure.
 Fetches (weekly) the available releases versions the [STAC catalog](https://stac.overturemaps.org/catalog.json) and regenerates the page.

-## You too can fetch the latest OvertureMaps release version!
+## You too can fetch the latest Overture data release version!
 Here's how.

 **Using Python (pystac) to lookup latest in Overture's STAC catalog:**